-According to WMP, the proposed numbers of new homes (11,167) would represent an 8.5% increase in the number of households within Sandwell.
-If the same percentage increase is applied to the actual incident and crime statistics for the area, the predicted proportional additional and total incidents / crimes likely to occur within a calendar year is likely to be in the order of 6,016 additional calls for service and 3,270 additional offences.
+According to WMP, the proposed numbers of new homes (based on the figure of 10,434 set out in the Regulation 19 Consultation version of the SLP) would represent an 8% increase in the number of households within Sandwell.
+If the same percentage increase is applied to the actual incident and crime statistics for the area, the predicted proportional additional and total incidents / crimes likely to occur within a calendar year is likely to be in the order of 7,000 additional calls for service and 3,000 additional offences.

 Economy and Skills: Sandwell has a long history of industrial activity, especially in manufacturing.
 Until the 1980s the Black Country, together with neighbouring Birmingham, was the powerhouse of Britain’s manufacturing economy.
 The recessions in the early 1980s and during 2008 – 09 had major and lasting adverse impacts on the local economy and saw the closure of a significant number of companies and a high level of unemployment, but the sub-region has subsequently recovered.